MikroElektronika/mikrosdk_click_v2/clicks/clockgen6/details.md

 ## Example Description

-> This example demonstrates the use of Clock Gen 6 click board which acts as an astable oscillator.
+> This example demonstrates the use of Clock Gen 6 Click board which acts as an astable oscillator.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets the digital potentiometer to max position and enables the clock output.
+> Initializes the driver and performs the Click default configuration which sets the digital potentiometer to max position and enables the clock output.

 ```c